 Don’t bother with the Play and Charge Kit

-Microsoft sells a rechargeable battery pack made especially for the Xbox One, the Xbox One Play and Charge Kit, which replaces your AA batteries with a lithium-ion battery pack, which you charge using a micro-USB cable.
+Microsoft sells a rechargeable battery pack made especially for the Xbox One, the, which replaces your AA batteries with a lithium-ion battery pack, which you charge using a micro-USB cable.
 Connecting the cable to your console also allows you to connect the controller without syncing it wirelessly.